jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_DEL/000_basic_del.md

 `lengthOf(text1) > 5` **Translation**: This function will check that the length of text1 is greater than 5 characters.

 Not all functions need to have anything entered into the parenthesis.
 For example, the function `now()` will simply fetch the current system time.

-For more information and examples of DEL's functions, [click here](https://docs.dialob.io/dialob-expressions/del-functions-reserved-words/#existing-functions)